 Upcoming concerts and gigs in Hong Kong and Macau

 Hong Kong’s answer to Glastonbury and Coachella, Clockenflap is back with an impressive lineup for 2019.
-The massive three-day music and arts fest in 2018 saw some seriously big bands and acts like Interpol and Khalid as well as super talented up-and-comers within the local music scene as well as the impressive last-minute addition, Erykah Badu.
+The massive three-day music and arts fest in 2018 saw some seriously big bands and acts like Interpol and Khalid, talented up-and-comers within the local music scene as well as the impressive last-minute addition, Erykah Badu.
 So far, 2019's initial lineup includes controversial rapper Lil Pump, electropop sensation Halsey, and British indie giants Mumford and Sons.